MichaelCurrin/py-project-template/README.md

 $ cd <PATH_TO_YOUR_PROJECT>
 ```

-Copy and paste the following.
-Note that it will overwrite existing files.
+Then run the following in your terminal to copy the scripts from Github in your project. _WARNING: This it will overwrite any existing files._

 ```bash
 mkdir -p .vscode